sviswana/deeplearning-paper-summaries/RichFeatureHierarchiesAccuracy.md

 2) Computes features for each proposal using CNN (as proposed in landmark Imagenet paper - summary here).
 3) Classifies region using class-specific linear SVMs.
 [INCLUDE IMAGE]

+(In other words, at a high-level, you find RoI from image, create warped image region, and pass each one into CNN.
+Then apply bounding box regressors and use SVM to classify.)

 #### Certain training details
 - First level is supervised pre-training, where ILSVRC dataset is used with image-level annotations.
 (ImageNet architecture).